Minosity-VR/bazel-vscode-ext-demo/optional-rule-attrs/README.md

 )
 ```

+## Example

-will cause a visual error when calling the rule, for instance in the [BUILD file](./optional-rule-attrs/BUILD):
+This will cause a visual error when calling the rule, for instance in the [BUILD file](./optional-rule-attrs/BUILD):
 ```
-Argument missing for attribute(s) "some_attr" - starpls
+Argument missing for attribute(s) "_text3", "_text7" - starpls
 ```

 But the target can be executed fine & the argument is defaulted: